Pooja-Veluri/ecommerce-sales-analysis-dashboard/README.md

 * Which states contribute the most to revenue?
 * What are the top-performing sub-categories?
 * How do different regions and customer segments perform?
+* How do sales vary month-wise and are there any seasonal trends?

 ---